kyverno/website/content/en/docs/Installation/_index.md

 #### Customizing Permissions

-Because the ClusterRoles used by Kyverno use the [aggregation feature](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles), extending the permission for Kyverno's use in cases like mutate existing or generate rules is a simple matter of creating one or more new ClusterRoles which use the `app=kyverno` label.
+Because the ClusterRoles used by Kyverno use the [aggregation feature](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles), extending the permission for Kyverno's use in cases like mutate existing or generate rules is a simple matter of creating one or more new ClusterRoles which use the appropriate labels.
 It is no longer necessary to modify any existing ClusterRoles created as part of the Kyverno installation.

 For example, if a new Kyverno policy introduced into the cluster requires that Kyverno be able to create or modify Deployments, this is not a permission Kyverno carries by default.
-It will be necessary to create a new ClusterRole and assign it the aggregation label `app=kyverno` in order for those permissions to take effect.
+It will be necessary to create a new ClusterRole and assign it the aggregation labels `app.kubernetes.io/instance=kyverno` and `app.kubernetes.io/name=kyverno` in order for those permissions to take effect.

 {{% alert title="Tip" color="info" %}}
 To inspect the complete permissions granted to the Kyverno ServiceAccount via all the aggregated ClusterRoles, run `kubectl get clusterrole kyverno -o yaml`.